n2ygk/mulesoft-demo-jsonapi/README.md

 - implement pageable, sortable, etc. traits
 - Document "how to write Python that uses Java objects"
 - Make the \_patch and \_post types less kludgy.
+- See if 500 exceptions can be handled in jsonapi-exceptions.
+- Should there be a root (/) resource which lists the resources below it?